 Science House Visitor Assistant

-In the spring of 2011 Max volunteered at the museum, working in the Dinosaurs and Fossils Gallery as an interpreter during the week, and at Science House on Saturdays.
-In the spring of 2012 he become a staff member at Science House.
+In the spring of 2011, Max Rowntree volunteered at the museum, working in the Dinosaurs and Fossils Gallery as an interpreter during the week, and at Science House on Saturdays.
+In the spring of 2012, he became a staff member at Science House.
 Max loves to go fossil hunting over at Lilydale Regional Park and all over St. Paul.
 He lived in New Mexico until a few years ago; he worked for several years in the New Mexico State Senate as an assistant to the Senate Education Committee.
 Max was born with Spina Bifida, and it has made it so he thinks and learns in a different way.
 It has also made it so he understands what other people with disabilities go through.